mrstegeman/hapclient/README.md

 # HomeKit Python

 With this code it is possible to implement a HomeKit Controller.
+This code was originally forked from: https://github.com/jlusiardi/homekit_python

 **Limitations**